ad-thor/Unity_Plugin/Unity Integration Guide.md

 ## <a name="step3">Additional Settings for Android</a>

 * Open 'File' -> 'Build Settings' -> 'Player Settings', and make sure 'Minimum API Level' later than 'API Level 15'.
 We recommend using the latest version of Android SDK and Build Tools.
-* Select SDK folder Plugin->Android->AppoSDK in Project.
+* Select SDK folder Plugin->Android->CTServiceSDK in Project.
 Check the Android box in the inspector.

 ## <a name="ApiReference">SDK API reference</a>

 ​```
 /**
- Get Appo AD Config in Appdelegate(didFinishLaunchingWithOptions:)
+Get CT AD Config in Appdelegate(didFinishLaunchingWithOptions:)
 @param slot_id Ad
 */
-public static void initSDK(string slot_id)
+public static void loadRequestGetCTSDKConfigBySlot_id(string slot_id)

 /**
 Use this interface to upload consent from affected users